 The prevention efforts of Hanley Foundation have positively impacted nearly a quarter of a million individuals over the past 18 years.
 Recognizing the need for a program designed to prevent adolescents from beginning to use alcohol, Hanley Foundation launched its first prevention program in 1998.

-Prior to that year, the majority of substance abuse programming for youth was focused on scare tactics or “Just Say No” campaigns.
-Taking a different approach, Hanley Foundation designed and provided programming focused on building positive self-esteem in young people and helping them recognize that non-usage among their peers was more prevalent than usage.
+Prior to that year, the majority of substance abuse prevention programs for youth was focused on scare tactics or “Just Say No” campaigns.
+Taking a different approach, Hanley Foundation designed and provided prevention resources focused on building positive self-esteem in young people and helping them recognize that non-usage among their peers was more prevalent than usage.

 Today, Hanley Foundation offers an array of research-based Substance Abuse Prevention (SAP) programs for parents, caregivers, older adults, and students.
 Hanley Foundation understands the importance of alcohol and drug prevention program education and has helped adults and children receive it in schools and communities.
 We recognize that understanding the disease of addiction empowers people to develop healthy coping skills and lifestyles, which, in turn, helps to prevent its onset.

-In cooperation with our community partners, we work to prevent and delay use of alcohol and other drugs, as well as to minimize the potential future harm from use.
+In cooperation with our community partners, Hanley Foundations prevention programs for youth work to prevent and delay use of alcohol and other drugs, as well as to minimize the potential future harm from use.
 Programming through Hanley SAP is grant-funded, and availability varies by location.
 As a leader in this field, Hanley Foundation’s substance abuse prevention education is well-known and highly regarded for:

 - Educating and raising awareness of the prevention of substance abuse in schools and communities